 - Reduces risks associated with this project

 Every coin has two sides, and so does functional testing.
-The application of functional testing has some boundaries, so the tester should be aware of when not to use functional testing.
+The application of functional testing has some boundaries, so the tester should be aware of when not to implement functional testing types.
 Here are those:

 - Various logical mistakes in the software are not identified in the testing process.